Top 10 Underestimated Dragon Monsters in Yu-Gi-Oh

 Which dragon do you prefer?

-From the legendary god cards (Winged Dragon of Ra, Slifer the Sky Dragon) to the popular Blue-Eyes and Red-Eyes series, dragons have long showcased their power in Yu-Gi-Oh tournaments.
-Good eye, technically the god cards are divine beast-typed, but you catch my drift.
+From the legendary god cards (Winged Dragon of Ra, Slifer the Sky Dragon) to the popular Blue-Eyes and Red-Eyes series, dragons have long showcased their power in Yu-Gi-Oh tournaments (technically the god cards are divine beast-type, but you catch my drift).
 Regardless, with potent link monsters like Firewall Dragon continuing the trend, dragon fans have plenty to look forward to in the game's future—yet always keep your eyes peeled for the overshadowed dragons just as worthy of acclaim.

 As we eagerly await Konami's next batch of spectacular trading cards, vote for your favorite monster, and I'll see you at our next countdown!